Why Does My Dog Regurgitate His Food

 Another effective strategy is adjusting the feeding schedule.
 Instead of giving one or two large meals a day, I now offer smaller, more frequent portions.
 This not only aids digestion but also prevents overloading the digestive system at once.
 Elevating the food bowl to a comfortable height can also help, particularly for larger breeds, as it encourages a more natural eating posture.

-See also Best Human Grade Food For Dogs
+See also Best Dog Food For Dogs With Allergies And Skin Problems

 The type of food you choose plays a crucial role.
 I’ve switched to a high-quality, easily digestible diet that suits my pet’s specific needs.
 Consulting with a veterinarian to select the best diet can make a world of difference.
 Additionally, I make sure to avoid feeding immediately before or after vigorous activity, as this can contribute to digestive issues.